Consumer Medicine Information

 Ask your doctor if you have any questions about why Celebrex has been prescribed for you.

 Celebrex is not recommended for use in children or adolescents under 18 years of age.

 This medicine is only available with a doctor's prescription.

 When you must not take it

-- your doctor has told you that you have severe heart or blood vessel disease affecting the circulation in your brain or limbs
+- have or if your doctor has told you that severe heart or blood vessel disease affecting the circulation in your brain or limbs.

 Your doctor will decide if your condition is too severe to take this medicine.

-- you are undergoing cardiac surgery called coronary artery bypass graft (CABG)
+- are undergoing cardiac surgery called coronary artery bypass graft (CABG)

-- you have had an attack of asthma, hives, itching, skin rash or a runny nose after taking aspirin or Non-Steroidal Anti-Inflammatory Drugs (NSAIDs, medicines used to treat pain and inflammation), including other Coxib medicines
+- have had an attack of asthma, hives, itching, skin rash or a runny nose after taking aspirin or Non-Steroidal Anti-Inflammatory Drugs (NSAIDs, medicines used to treat pain and inflammation), including other Coxib medicines.

 Many medicines used to treat headache, period pain and other aches and pains contain aspirin or an NSAID.